SoRachna/TaskManagement/README.md

 ## Encapsulation

-**Encapsulation** is access modifier  that involves bundling the data (variables) and methods that operate on the data into a single unit or class.
+**Encapsulation** is an access modifier  that involves bundling the data (variables) and methods that operate on the data into a single unit or class.
 It also involves restricting direct access to some of an object's components, which is typically achieved using access modifiers: public, private, protected, and default (package-private).

 **The idea behind the use of inheritance brings benefits such as:**